semaphoreci/docs/docs/ci-cd-environment/macos-xcode-12-image.md

 To switch between versions use `xcversion select <version>` e.g `xcversion select 12.0`

-Xcode 11.7 has the following SDKs preinstalled:
+Xcode 12.0 has the following SDKs preinstalled:

-- macosx10.15
-- driverkit.macosx19.0
-- iphoneos13.6
-- iphonesimulator13.6
-- appletvos13.4
+- iphoneos14.0
-- appletvsimulator13.4
+- iphonesimulator14.0
-- watchos6.2
+- driverkit.macosx20.0
-- watchsimulator6.2
+- sdk macosx11.0

 ## See Also